-The main/ directory from Unvanquished repository is now extracted as its own repository named unvanquished_src.dpkdir and re-imported as a submodule under a pkg/ directory within the Unvanquished repository.
-This package directory does not contains enough stuff to play the game but has enough bits to launch the game, join a server and fetch everything else from there.
+The main/ directory from Unvanquished repository is now extracted as a repository named unvanquished_src.dpkdir and re-imported as a submodule under a pkg/ directory within the Unvanquished repository.
+This package directory is not complete enough to play the game but has enough bits to launch the game, join a server and fetch everything else from there.

 Polishing game code

 So, it will be hard to list all the fixes, but let’s try to do it.
 First not only assets but also code got some cleaning and leftovers were dropped.

 Bots can now unstuck themselves and bot filling is now implemented (the bot fill command): this is the common way bots are usually managed on online games where a pool of bots are spawned on empty servers then are removed automatically one after the other as real players join the game.
 Those two features were long-awaited ones.

 On the bot side again the game code now removes bots on game end even on map restart, and a division by zero occurring when bot aiming skill was 10 is now fixed.

 Some buggy animation interpolation causing them to not be smooth were fixed, skeletal animation was refactored, spiker and overmind attacks are not disrupted anymore by pain animations.
 Players don’t lean twice in the direction of travel anymore.
 As said previously the model dimension parsing was fixed and model scaled accordingly.

 About the user interface thing the listmap filtering and output was fixed (it’s a console thing), more stuff are restarted on map restart to clear scoreboard from screen on this kind of event for example, and long strings do not displace elements in tables anymore : previously some long nicknames were able to mess with scoreboard, same with server names in server list: this is now fixed.